 Dubbed the “miracle molecule,” the discovery of Nitric Oxide, the first gas to be identified as such, won the Nobel Prize in 1998.
 This discovery is what HumanN is built on.
 We’re not just providing functional nutrition and supplements.
 We aspire to bring knowledge and understanding of the importance of N-O to the world.

 Our cardiovascular system relies on Nitric Oxide.
 So, no matter your age or stage of life, N-O is critical to your health.
-This is especially poignant when you consider that millions of Americans have blood pressure in the higher range of normal.
+This is essentially poignant when you consider a large percentage of American adults have unhealthy blood pressure.

 This essential molecule signals our blood vessels to relax and expand, creating greater efficiency in the body, greater nutrient delivery, greater oxygenation and so on to every system, organ and tissue in the body.
 It also supports healthy blood pressure.
 The point is that N-O is truly linked to everything we do and every breath we take